fortuity/subdomain-authentication/README.markdown

 ## Use Cases

+### What Is Implemented

+This application implements a particular scenario where subdomains are required.
+There is a "main" domain where anyone can visit and create a user account.
+There is an "admin" subdomain for the exclusive use of administrators.
+And registered users can create any number of subdomains which could host blogs or other types of sites.
+This approach is familiar to users of sites such as wordpress.com and can be called "blog-style subdomains in Rails" (is there a better name? let me know!).

+#### Main Domain ("Promotional Site") Functionality

+1. Visitors to the main application (example.com) can sign up (register) as users (email confirmation is needed).
+2. A registered user can visit their "account page" and see their own user name, email address, and a list of subdomains they've created.
+3. A registered user can create any number of subdomains.
+4. Registered users can delete any of their own subdomains.
+5. Registered users can change their own user name, email or password.
+6. Registered users can destroy their own account (including all dependent subdomains).

+#### Subdomain ("User Sites") Functionality

+1. Any visitor can visit a subdomain (mysite.example.com) and see a "site" home page.
+2. Any visitor can visit any subdomain.
+Each "site" home page has a link to a list of all other "sites."
+3. The application can be customized by adding functionality and links to the "site" home page.

+#### Admin Subdomain Functionality

-1. Administrators can visit the "admin" subdomain and view an administrative home page or list of administrators.
+1. Administrators can visit the "admin" subdomain (admin.example.com) and view an administrative home page.
+2. The administrative home page (admin.example.com) can only be seen by a signed-in administrator.
+3. The administrative home page has a link to a list of administrators.
-2. Only an administrator can create a new administrator (no email confirmation is needed).
+4. Only an administrator can create a new administrator (no email confirmation is needed).
-3. Any administrator can change or delete another administrator.
+5. Any administrator can change or delete another administrator.
-4. Visitors to the main application (without a subdomain) can register as users and create subdomains.
-5. Any visitor can visit a subdomain and see a "site" home page.
+6. The application can be customized by enabling administrators to delete users or subdomains.

+### What Is Not Implemented

+Subdomains are commonly used to host a user's account in a scenario often called "Basecamp-style subdomains in Rails".
+Visitors to the main site can create a user account which is then hosted at a subdomain that matches their user name.
+Each user has only one subdomain and when they log in, all their activity is confined to their subdomain.
+A user's home page and account info is accessed only through the subdomain that matches their user name.
+This approach is NOT implemented in this application (if you build an example of this, let me know and I will add a link here).

 ## Dependencies